 - Preparing your case for review by a federal judge during the ERISA lawsuit.

-An experienced long term disability attorney will be able to advise you whether you must appeal the decision through an internal administrative review process with the Hartford or by filing an ERISA lawsuit to have your case reviewed by a federal judge.
+An experienced long term disability attorney will be able to advise you whether you must appeal the decision through an internal administrative review process with Hartford or by filing an ERISA lawsuit to have your case reviewed by a federal judge.